 Who we are

-Our activity is based on the beliefs, personal initiatives and activities of our employees and volunteers, and the trust and support of individuals, companies, governments and international institutions.
-We also work with other non-governmental non-profit organizations with whom we share the same vision and values.
 We are part of the Coalition of Organizations against Domestic Violence, the Czech Women's Lobby, the European Women's Lobby and the WAVE European Networks.
 Together with our partners in the Czech Republic and abroad, we are responsibly building respect for victims of domestic and sexual violence and positively changing the situation of women in the Czech Republic.